 - Embossing

-These are easily accomplished, eliminating the need for secondary operations.
+These are easily accomplished in line, eliminating the need for secondary operations.
 Scrap waste is rarely over 2%.

 Angle iron material is typically that of highly rust-prone A36 galvanized steel.
-The outside corners are usually square, with the legs being tapered.
+The outside corners are usually square, with the tapered legs.

-One example you may be familiar with: An angle iron frame is a right triangle, or 90°.
-This shape provides strong support and is capable of bearing a surprising amount of weight from the top or side.
+One example you may recognize: An angle iron frame is a right triangle, or 90°.
+This shape provides strong support and can bear a surprising amount of weight from the top or side.

 Many structural engineers use reference tables like the U.S. standard for structural shapes.
 Angle iron companies match those standards for steel composition and exact sizing so structural engineers can use those tables to design load-bearing items.
-So, if you are designing structural construction, this method skips the need to determine your own load-bearing properties through calculation.
+So, if you’re designing structural construction, this method skips the need to determine your load-bearing properties through calculation.

-The angle, however, can be made out of different materials such as:
+The L shaped metal angle, however, can be made out of different materials such as:

 - Cold or hot rolled steel (galvanized or plain)